 Everything is more fun when you have someone to share it with.
 Experiences, tall tales and good meals.
 The same is true for posters, which can bring something unique to a room if they have the right match.
 Do you also find it hard to decide which posters go well together?
 If you do, you’re not alone.
 It can be quite difficult, so therefore we would like to share the following six guidelines for finding the perfect pair.

 Add variation and a sense of perspective to your room by staggering two posters – maybe just slightly.
 You can also add life to a space with posters in varying sizes.
-Hang a big poster next to a small one, lined up either at the top or at the bottom.

 Choose pictures that have the same geometric shapes and figures.
 The respective bridges across the Great Belt and the Little Belt straits may seem an odd couple, but when they are put up on the wall side by side, something magical happens, because they both have lots of striking vertical and horizontal lines.
 Another handsome couple is our Berlin TV tower and London Eye with their similar soft and rounded shapes.

 I hope that you’ll find these guidelines helpful :) But remember, sometimes the magic happens when you put two posters up side by side that don’t seem to follow any of the rules, and suddenly sparks are flying!
 They are a match made in heaven, even if you can’t quite figure out why.
 They are simply perfect for each other!